bdjones2410/hang-man-demo/README.md

 ## Mid term
 10. ~~Replace input with clickable alpha characters for better user feedback~~
+11. Clean up the Javascript.
-11. Incorporate random word generator API for more word choices
+12. Incorporate random word generator API for more word choices
+13. Add word length limit / scale guesses for really long words.
-12. Update for accessibility throughout
+14. Update for accessibility throughout
-13. Update styles for be cleaner
+15. Update styles for be cleaner
-14. Listen for keyboard inputs of letters as guesses.
+16. Listen for keyboard inputs of letters as guesses.

 ### Long Term
-14. Migrate to hosted solution
+17. Migrate to hosted solution
-15. Add Server for multiplayer
-16. Expand server to track player records over time.
+18. Expand server to track player records over time.
+19. Add Server for multiplayer?

 ## Nice to haves
 1. Migrate to typescript/supported framework
+2. Add Compiler to support babel and typescript
+3. Add Compiler to support SASS